ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab00.md

 * use the computers in Phelps 3525 (and other labs like CSIL) to do basic things such as:
    * perform basic management of directories and files
    * create Python progams in IDLE
-   * submit an assignment using the submit.cs system
+   * submit an assignment using Gradescope

 This assignment is designed to make sure you are comfortable working in the computing environment and know how to submit your work.
 It is mostly about